SnipyJulmy/hesso-latextemplate-lab/README.md

 ### General steps

 1. Install the dependencies (see previous section)
-2. Clone this repository where you want to place the report and delete the `.git` directory (The `getReport.sh` script does this for you)
+2. Clone this repository, go to the directory where you want to create a report and use the `getreport.py` script to generate it.
 3. Write your report
 4. Build the PDF (see below)